OctopusDeploy/docs/docs/deployment-examples/custom-scripts/script-modules.md

 ## Using a Script Module on a Deployment {#ScriptModules-UsingaScriptModuleonaDeployment}

-Once you have created a Script Module, you can start using the functions contained on it in Script Steps in your deployment processes.
+Once you have created a Script Module, you can start using the functions it contains in Script Steps in your deployment processes.
 These steps must use the same language as the Script Module.

 1. Go to your **[Deployment Process](/docs/deployment-examples/index.md)** and click **Include.**